Algorave/guidelines/README.md

 # General guidelines

 **FIRST AND FOREMOST:** By all means, please go ahead and host/promote an Algorave!
 And have fun.
 Algorave is not a protected brand or franchise, you are free to do what you like with it.
-However it is a community, and these are some community-sourced guidelines (*not* rules!) for taking part.
+However it is a community, and these are some community-sourced guidelines for taking part.

 You can’t go wrong with full range speakers and high contrast ratio projector in a small, dark room, preferably with fog/haze.
 If you want to do a concert with rows of seats that’s fine but best not call it an Algorave.